 Dr. Walter Ristow Prize for Academic Achievement in the History of Cartography (2014)

 Christine Matteson Prize for Excellence in Japanese Studies (2005)

 David Fedman is a historian of Japan and Korea, specializing in the environmental history and historical geography of Japanese imperialism.
-He is the author of Seeds of Control: Japan’s Empire of Forestry in Colonial Korea (University of Washington Press, forthcoming spring 2020).
+He is the author of Seeds of Control: Japan’s Empire of Forestry in Colonial Korea (University of Washington Press, 2020).